 Note: Segments matching ONLY the Coverage OR Overlap thresholds can also be returned in the Segment Intersections window by right clicking in either the DB Coverage Count or DB Overlap Count columns respectively.
 You can also right click on the segment in the Detail View and choose Query ChAS DB to return segments meeting either the Coverage OR the Overlap thresholds.
-See "Filtering DB count columns" on page 398.
-If you want to add column(s) to your Segment table, see "Selecting columns for display" on page 328.
+See "Filtering DB count columns" on page 399.
+If you want to add column(s) to your Segment table, see "Selecting columns to display or hide" on page 329.